 However, some issues require inpatient or residential care.
 Thus, it’s important that a PHP is able to safely serve the teen’s needs.
 Therefore, an adolescent Partial Hospitalization Program is not appropriate for teens who pose an immediate risk to themselves or others.

-Hence, PHP services include a comprehensive diagnostic evaluation.
+Hence, PHP program services include a comprehensive diagnostic evaluation.
 In addition, they focus on preventing relapse, hospitalization, or incarceration.
 Such a program functions as

 - An alternative to inpatient care